justinmk/vim-dirvish/README.md

 - Non-intrusive defaults
 - 2x faster than netrw
 - Visual selection opens multiple files
-- `:Shdo` performs any shell command on selected files
+- `:Shdo` generates a shell script on selected files
+- `:Shdo!` generates a shell script on the Vim arglist
 - Less code, fewer bugs (96% smaller than netrw)
 - Compatible with Vim 7.2+